linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 7-CP, Repo, and the Crisis/asset backed cp basics.md

 timely payments on maturing ABCP by using funds derived from sources available to the Issuer other than the sale of new ABCP.

-Since its introduction in the early 1980s, the ABCP market has grown rapidly to the point where total ABCP outstanding by year-end 1992 was roughly  \$50 billion-\$ 60 billion and total authorized program capacity was over \$100 billion.
+Since its introduction in the early 1980s, the ABCP market has grown rapidly to the point where total ABCP outstanding by year-end 1992 was roughly $50 billion-$60 billion and total authorized program capacity was over $100 billion.

-# WHY ABCP PROGRAMS DEVELOPED
+## WHY ABCP PROGRAMS DEVELOPED

 The emergence of ABCP programs is primarily attributable to competitive and regulatory factors affecting the banking industry.